pololu/lis3mdl-arduino/README.md

 * `void enableDefault(void)`<br>
   Turns on the magnetometer and enables a consistent set of default settings.

-  This function will reset the magnetometer to &plusmn;4 gauss full scale.
-See the comments in LSM6.cpp for a full explanation of the settings.
+  This function will reset the magnetometer to &plusmn;4&nbsp;gauss full scale.
+See the comments in LIS3MDL.cpp for a full explanation of the settings.

 * `void writeReg(uint8_t reg, uint8_t value)`<br>
   Writes a sensor register with the given value.

-  Register address constants are defined by the regAddr enumeration type in LSM6.h.<br>
+  Register address constants are defined by the regAddr enumeration type in LIS3MDL.h.<br>
   Example use: `mag.writeReg(LIS3MDL::CTRL_REG1, 0x70);`

 * `uint8_t readReg(uint8_t reg)`<br>